 Part Two: 1952-1957 [230MB]

 Volume Details: Series B Volume 1.
-First published by The Stationary Office in 1992.
+First published by The Stationery Office in 1992.
 Electronic version reproduced with permission of the editor under an Open Government Licence.

 Editor Details: RICHARD RATHBONE is Emeritus Professor of African History at the School of Oriental and African Studies, University of London.
 He is the author of multiple volumes on African history, including Murder and Politics in Colonial Ghana (1993), Nkrumah and the Chiefs (2000) and co-editor, with David Anderson, of Africa’s Urban Past (1999).